EikaMikiku/bongocat-fighter/README.md

 Parameter  | Default | Note
 ------------- | ------------- | ------------- |
-gamepad  | 0 | Gamepad index.<br>If you have multiple connected, and want different gamepad to be used, change this number. buttons  | 12,13,14,15,2,3,5,0,1,7,4 | Allows for custom button mapping.<br>You have to provide all 11 buttons if you are going to change this.<br>More info [here](#buttons-parameter). deadzone | 0.4 | How sensitive threshold for axes to be counted as activated. ap2s | 15 | How much actions per about 2 seconds you have to do until you get a tryhard bongo cat face.
+gamepad  | 0 | Gamepad index.<br>If you have multiple connected, and want a different gamepad to be used, change this number. buttons  | 12,13,14,15,2,3,5,0,1,7,4 | Allows for custom button mapping.<br>You have to provide all 11 buttons if you are going to change this.<br>More info [here](#buttons-parameter). deadzone | 0.4 | How sensitive threshold is for axes to be counted as activated. ap2s | 15 | How many actions per about 2 seconds you have to do until you get a tryhard bongo cat face.

-## Buttons parameter
+## Buttons parameter:
 You have to provide all buttons, if you are going to configure it.
 <br>Button numbers go in order, buttons are from bongo cat's perspective, including directions.
 <br>The buttons(5-10) go from left to right, first top then bottom row.